 The State of Washington is not allowed to permanently take a child from his or her parents without first helping the parent try to remedy her or his parental deficiencies.
 A parent can spend many months going through drug or alcohol abuse treatment, establishing adequate housing, getting mental health treatment, taking parenting classes, and accessing other services before a decision is finally made whether their parental rights will be terminated or whether they will get their child back.
 Because of this, very few young infants are available for adoption through the state child protective services, and those that are available usually have special challenges such as drug exposure or abuse history.
 But there are many special needs and older children who are in the foster care system who need adoptive families or shorter term care while their parents try to resolve their problems.
 For well-prepared families, working through the foster care system can be a good way of building a family or bringing children into their lives temporarily.
 If you think this might be a good choice for your family, an adoption agency experienced in licensing foster homes is a good place to start.

 Despite what you may have read about adoptions by celebrities or needy children in under-developed countries, most countries do not allow foreigners to adopt their children.
 And countries that do allow international adoption frequently change their requirements, and face public opposition based on misinformation about what happens to adopted children.
 Because of these and other factors, international adoption is difficult and expensive, and can take years to achieve.
 In addition, not only are there adoption issues to be addressed, there are also immigration laws that must be satisfied.
 Although it is not commonly understood, only certain internationally adopted children are allowed to immigrate to the United States.
 Despite the obstacles, however, many families feel that international adoption is the best way for them to build a family.
-If you are one of these families, or if you are uncertain and want professional assistance to make a decision about whether to pursue international or domestic adoption, Law Offices of Joyce S. Schwensen can assist you.
+If you are one of these families, or if you are uncertain and want professional assistance to make a decision about whether to pursue international or domestic adoption, Law Office of Joyce S. Schwensen can assist you.